luttje/videobrew/CONTRIBUTING.md

 1. Discover third-party licenses used and generate a `LICENSES-THIRD-PARTY` file in the project root *([`scripts/licenses.mjs`](https://github.com/luttje/videobrew/blob/main/scripts/licenses.mjs))*.

-2. Clear the `dist` directories in each package *(using [`scripts/clear-build.mjs`](https://github.com/luttje/videobrew/blob/main/scripts/clear-build.mjs))*.
+2. Clear the `dist` directories in each package *(by [`scripts/clear-build.mjs`](https://github.com/luttje/videobrew/blob/main/scripts/clear-build.mjs))*.

 3. Call the `build` script in each package to compile its TypeScript code.
 Build output is placed in the `dist` directory of each package.

 4. Build a readme for each package containing the project root readme and a package specific readme.
 It will also copy `LICENSE` and `LICENSES-THIRD-PARTY`.
-All this will be placed in the `dist` directory *(using [`scripts/docs-build.mjs`](https://github.com/luttje/videobrew/blob/main/scripts/docs-build.mjs))*.
+All this will be placed in the package root directory *(by [`scripts/docs-build.mjs`](https://github.com/luttje/videobrew/blob/main/scripts/docs-build.mjs))*.

-### Testing before publishing

-It may be helpful to test the published package before publishing it.
-To do this, you can run the following steps:

-1. Go into the `packages/cli/dist` and run `npm pack`.

-2. Run `npm install -g <filename>.tgz` to install the CLI globally.

-3. Go into the `packages/editor/dist` and run `npm pack`.

-4. Run `npm install -g <filename>.tgz` to install the editor globally.

-5. You can now run the CLI render and preview action from anywhere.
-This should give you a good idea of what the published package will behave like.

 ## Publishing